dotnet/docs-maui/docs/get-started/installation.md

 - [Microsoft Build of OpenJDK](https://www.microsoft.com/openjdk)

   While Visual Studio installs a version of Microsoft OpenJDK, you need to install Microsoft OpenJDK 11, available from the [OpenJDK page](https://www.microsoft.com/openjdk).
 When installing OpenJDK 11, use the default installation configuration settings.
-After you install this version of the OpenJDK, Visual Studio should automatically use it as its Java Development Kit.
+After installing OpenJDK 11, Visual Studio should automatically consume it.
 However, if it doesn't, set the path to the OpenJDK install in the **Tools** > **Options** > **Xamarin** > **Android Settings** > **Java Development Kit Location** field.

 - Android 12 (API 31) SDK